Skip links

 In Spanish, exciting and funny riddles usually have some sort of rhyme and often include some kind of double meaning.
 So they’re usually quite fun, and often the riddles can double as jokes.

-For example, typically, the verbs used in a Spanish riddle have more than one meaning, and, in fact, they can be challenging to translate.
+For example, typically, the verbs used in a Spanish riddle have more than one meaning, and they can be challenging to translate.

+So here is your first clue to solving Spanish riddles – pay close attention to the verbs to understand better.
 Let’s try it.
-First, you’ll have a list of five riddles.
+First, you’ll have a list of ten riddles.
 You’ll find the Spanish riddles with answers at the end; this way, you can test out your Spanish critical thinking skills without accidentally seeing the answer.

 Spanish riddles with answers